samthegitguy/timetable/readme.txt

 Timetables is a educational program designed to test your knowledge of 1 - 10 timetables.
 Timetables to 12 will soon be added.
 We thank you for your patience.

+YOU ARE USING THE BLITZ COPY OF THIS PROGRAM.
+FOR THE STANDARD PROGRAM, DOWNLOAD THE MASTER BRANCH.
 Instructions

 Enter the table you would like to use, and then the program will quiz you.
 Only quizzes one timetable at a time.
+This is the *special* blitz version of this program.
+It will continue to quiz you until you get something wrong, then prints your score.